 - Read broadly across related business domains

-Practical Application Strategies
+Practical Application

 Career Positioning

-- Develop portfolio examples demonstrating cross-functional impact
+- Develop portfolio examples showing cross-functional impact

-- Target roles specifically seeking T-shaped capabilities
+- Target roles that explicitly want T-shaped capabilities

 Measuring ROI on T-Shaped Talent Development